Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 ```

 #### 3. Run workflow in sandbox
-Before running workflow in sandbox, You should make sure you can run workflow locally.
+Before running a workflow in the sandbox, make sure you can run it locally.
-To run workflow in sandbox, We need to build the flyekit image.
-The following Dockerfile is the minum setting to run a task.
+To run the workflow in the sandbox, we need to build the flytekit image.
+The following Dockerfile is the minimum setting required to run a task.
-You can refer to how the [officail flitekit image](https://github.com/flyteorg/flytekit/blob/master/Dockerfile) is built to add more componnents(like plugins) if you need to.
+You can refer to how the [officail flitekit image](https://github.com/flyteorg/flytekit/blob/master/Dockerfile) is built to add more components (like plugins) if needed.
-Please make the following Dockerfile under your flytekit folder.
+Please create the following Dockerfile in your flytekit folder.
 ```Dockerfile
 FROM python:3.9-slim-buster
 USER root